-GOAL: 4 Industry Workforce - Health Related OBJECTIVE: 1 Industry Workforce - Health Related Service Categori ies: STRATEGY: 3 Graduate Medical Education Expansion Service: 19 Income: A.2 Age: B.3 CODE DESCRIPTION Exp 2021 Est 2022 Bud 2023 BL 2024 BL 2025
+OBJECTIVE: 1 Industry Workforce - Health Related Service Categori STRATEGY: CODE 3 Graduate Medical Education Expansion DESCRIPTION Exp 2021 Est 2022 Service: 19 Bud 2023 Income: A.2 BL 2024 Age: B.3 BL 2025

 The 83rd Legislature funded several programs to support additional residency positions, and the 84th Legislature consolidated these programs into the single GME Expansion Program, which provides grant funding to eligible residency programs designed to increase the number of residency positions available for Texas medical students as well as attracting residents from other states.
 This program is the state's primary discretionary grant program for supporting the statewide goal of maintaining a 1.1 to 1 ratio of first-year residency positions to Texas medical school graduates.